 The continued uncertainty caused by the Pandemic resulted in management determining that an indicator of potential impairment existed as of each quarter end in 2021 for the HFML rights to manage fund assets totaling £150.3 million (\$203.4 million as of December 31, 2021) acquired in connection with the 2018 HFML Acquisition.
 A discounted cash flow analysis resulted in no impairment for the first three quarters of 2021 since the estimated fair value of these intangible assets exceeded the carrying value by less than 10% each quarter.
 The discounted cash flow analysis prepared as of December 31, 2021 resulted in the estimated fair value exceeding the carrying value by less than 10%.
 The key assumptions in the discounted cash flow analysis include revenue growth rates, pre-tax profit margins and the discount rate applied to the projected cash flows.
 The risk of future impairment increases with a decrease in projected cash flows and/or an increase in the discount rate.
 As of December 31, 2021, assuming all other assumptions remain static, an increase or decrease of 10% in projected revenue growth rates would result in a corresponding change to estimated fair value of approximately 6%.
 An increase or decrease of 10% in pre-tax profit margins would result in a corresponding change to estimated fair value of approximately 12%.
-An increase or decrease in the discount rate of 25 basis points would result in an inverse change to estimated fair value of approximately 3%.
-The market volatility and other events related to the Pandemic could further reduce the AUM, revenues and earnings associated with these intangible assets and may result in subsequent impairment tests being based upon updated assumptions and future cash flow projections, which may result in an impairment.
+An increase or decrease or decrease in the discount rate of 25 basis points would result in an inverse change to estimated fair value of approximately 3%.
+The market volatility and other events related to the Pandemic could further reduce the AUM, revenues and earnings associated with these intangible assets and may result in an impairment.
 For additional information on risks related to the Pandemic, see Item 1A - Risk Factors - General Risk Factors - Other General Risks - Potential Adverse Effects of Unpredictable Events or Consequences (including the Pandemic).